Get 15% Off

 There are a few psychological mechanisms that play an unfortunately-supportive role in spurring and sustaining this negative cycle:

 So, is that I’ll-do-it-tomorrow attitude of yours bad?
 It’s definitely not great.
-But to some extent it’s low-key hardwired, which is why habitual procrastinators often have a really hard time shaking their addiction to suspending deadlines.
+But to some extent it’s low-key hardwired, which is why habitual procrastinators often have a really hard time shaking their predilection for putting things off.

 Okay, so you wait to finish things until the last minute.
 They still get done, don’t they?
 Maybe you feel like you even work better under a time constraint, or that at the very least your propensity to procrastinate is just an innocuous quirk.